rolandjlevy/express-api-for-jwt-demo/notes.md

 ### Todo

+- for /posts/:title endpoint, use _id instead of title
 - when registering, on success log out the previous user and log in new user.
 Go to login page and pre fill the fields

 ### Done
+- allow users to edit posts
 - Login / Logout link toggle in nav
 - Create registration and login for users
 - Each user has a customerId which maps to the posts collection